tustin2121/James_Somerton_Transcripts/_videos/QxRveV0x2-o.md

 ---
 date: 2021-06-14
-title: Yuri On Ice - How Gay is Gay Enough?
+title: *Yuri on Ice* - How Gay is Gay Enough?
 status: Script
 aka: !!seq
   - "For The Love of Gay Nuance"
   - "Inexplicit Gay Love (Thumbnail)"
+  - "On Thin Ice - How Gay is Gay Enough?"
 topics: !!seq
-  - "Yuri On Ice"
+  - "*Yuri on Ice*"
 links: !!seq
   - "https://archive.org/details/james-somerton-youtube-2023-12-03"
 # description: "a video essay on...?"